reazuliqbal/mTasks/README.md

 - Steem JS (0.7.1)
 - Materialize (1.0.0-alpha.4)

-## Limitations

-- I was not able to Hot sign or create Escrow Transfer through SteemConnect SDK.
-If there is way of doing it, please let me know or send a pull request.

 ## TODO

 Currently I am considering it as a working proof of concept.
 Lots of work to be done including but not limited to:

-- Adding SteemConnect Escrow transfer (Not requiring user's active private key)
 - Adding on site cover image upload
-- Adding form fields and other validations
 - Adding in-site project delivery
 - Adding seller and buyer rating system
 - Adding all the required dashboard features for buyer, seller, and agent